 Emmett Cunningham, Jr., MD, PhD, MPH, is an innovative leader in ophthalmology research and treatments development financing.
 Dr. Cunningham is the managing director at Clarus, a global investment firm dedicated to life sciences.
 His remarks will be part of the conference closing session.

 Adapting and Thriving Sessions

 Cooking is for everyone who likes to eat.
 Whether you have low vision or no vision, you probably still like to eat.
 Come and learn about resources, adaptations, products and devices as well as tips and tricks to cook everything from a brown bag lunch to a Thanksgiving dinner for 10.
 It’s easy when you have the right tools, know the techniques that work best for you and have the persistence to keep trying that recipe until it comes out just right.

-This presentation will demonstrate how The Hadley School’s iFocus instructional video series teaches the vision accessibility features built into the iPhone, iPad and Mac.
+This presentation will demonstrate how Hadley’s iFocus instructional video series teaches the vision accessibility features built into the iPhone, iPad, Mac and Apple Watch.
 The iFocus videos are free and can be viewed from anywhere, at your convenience and on any device.
-We will also check out 10 “must have’ apps that you will wonder how you ever lived without.
-Hadley has now expanded our iFocus series to include video tutorials on using the Vision accessibility features on the Mac.
-We have also had the honor of being placed on Apple’s new accessibility website as an external resource.

 Is a Guide Dog Right for Me or My Child?

 It will cover what a guide dog does and what a guide dog does not do and will explore pros and cons of guide dogs to help you make an informed decision.
 There will also be a thorough explanation of what skills your child needs to be a successful guide dog user.
 Lastly, the subject of what schools are looking for in a candidate and requirements for applying for a guide dog will be discussed.

 Supporting Your Spouse or Other Family Member Who Has an IRD